sobrus/FastLacellsGenerator/README.md

 # FastLacellsGenerator
 Simple script to quickly generate lacells.db cell database for LocalGSMBackend.
+Uses both Mozilla Location Service and OpenCellID databases as source.

 Usage: all parameters are defined as script variables and described inside

-Using very fast internet connection, it can generate Poland (~1.000.000 cells) database in just under 2 minutes on dual core x64 in-order Atom D510 CPU.
-On old Core2Quad 3,2Ghz with SSD it takes just 26 seconds and full database in about 7 minutes.
-Should be even twice as fast on modern processors.

-Uses both Mozilla Location Service and OpenCellID databases as source

 Based on lacells-creator by wvengen and n76 https://github.com/n76/lacells-creator

 Licensed under GPLv3 or later
 (C)2016 Sebastian Obrusiewicz